 Best Bets for Kids' Cooking Classes in Charlotte

 Susan Caldwell founded the original location in Raleigh to fulfill her dream of helping kids learn valuable life skills in the kitchen.
-The Charlotte location in the Quail Corners Shopping Center has classes for kids ages preschool through teen years.
-Children can sharpen their cooking skills with Kids Night Outs (perfect for Mom and Dad to get away for a date night!), birthday parties, camps, etiquette classes, and more.
-Quail Corners Shopping Center, 8438 Park Road; and opening in June 2018 — Rea Farms, 11120 Golf Links Drive, Suite L5, Charlotte.
+There are two locations in Charlotte: Quail Corners Shopping Center and Rea Farms near Ardrey Kell and Providence roads.
+Each location offers classes for kids ages preschool through teen years.
+Children can sharpen their cooking skills with Kids Night Outs (perfect for Mom and Dad to get away for a date night), birthday parties, camps and etiquette classes.

-The school, located on the third floor of Whole Foods Market on Fairview Road, offers regular opportunities for kids of all ages to work in a real instructional kitchen.
-Classes for preschool-age children are set up for parents to participate with their children.
-Different themes, such as Fajita Fiesta for ages 10-14 are offered a few times a month, and there are classes for teens who like to challenge themselves in the kitchen.
+The school, located on the third floor of Whole Foods Market on Fairview Road, offers regular opportunities for kids of all ages to work in a real instructional kitchen through classes including Mommy's Little Helper (one parent and one child age three to six), Salud Jr. teen classes and summer camps.
+Salud! can also host a cooking-themed birthday party.
 There is time built into each class for the chefs to eat their creations.
 6610 Fairview Road.